 As an example, lets consider a centrifugal fan in a production facility.
 The fan spins (or osculates) around an axis point that may or may not be in a good balance.
 To test the balance of the fan, we place sensors on the rotating pieces of equipment (bearing pedestals) to detect vibration.

-These sensor gather information during rapid rotation and tell you if the system needs to be adjusted.
+These sensor gather information during rapid rotation and tell you if you need to adjust the system.

-If the centrifugal fan needs adjustment, weight can be added or removed.
+If the centrifugal fan needs adjustment, you can add or remove weight.
 This is commonly done on the rotating outer portion of the fan to achieve a better balance.
 Adding weight is generally easier than removing weight and can involve attaching bolts, nuts and washer to small fans.
 For larger fans, welding on small steel plates is a common technique used to achieve a better balance.

 Once weight has been added the fan, it is then tested with sensors again to ensure it has reduced the overall vibration.
 According to Infinair, typically an unbalanced level for a small fan is G2.5 and G4.0 for larger fans.
 This is based on AMCA standard 204.